The following describes BMC's Family Medicine program highlights:

-BMC is a founding partner of Boston HealthNet, a network of 15 community health centers through Boston serving more than a quarter million people annually.
-Family medicine residents have the privilege of delivering primary care at one of four state-of-the-art Patient Centered Medical Homes: Codman Square Health Center, East Boston Neighborhood Health center, South Boston Community Health Center, and Greater Roslindale Medical and Dental Center.
-While each health center is uniquely reflective of the community where it is located, they all feature a breadth of on-site resources such as behavioral health and psychiatry, radiology, vision and dental services, sub-specialty care, and wellness programs, in order to provide a comprehensive, patient-centered primary care that empowers individuals to lead healthy lives.
+BMC is a founding partner of Boston HealthNet, a network of 15 community health centers through Boston serving more than a quarter-million people annually.
+Family medicine residents have the privilege of delivering primary care at one of four state-of-the-art Patient-Centered Medical Homes: Codman Square Health Center, East Boston Neighborhood Health Center, South Boston Community Health Center, and Greater Roslindale Medical and Dental Center.
+While each health center is uniquely reflective of the community where it is located, they all feature a breadth of on-site resources such as behavioral health and psychiatry, radiology, vision and dental services, sub-specialty care, and wellness programs, in order to provide comprehensive, patient-centered primary care that empowers individuals to lead healthy lives.

 From the first day of training, residents are assigned a panel of patients distributed by age, gender, and diagnosis so that over three years residents are exposed to a broad patient base.
 This experience is at the core of the residency program.
 All community health centers are located minutes away from the medical center and offer diverse patient populations, teaching opportunities and learning experiences for residents.
-First year residents will care for their panel of patients at least two half days per week; second year residents care for their panel of patients 2-4 sessions per week; and third year residents 3-5 times per week.
-Residents are responsible for patients in whatever setting they present, whether office, home, nursing home or tertiary care center.
+First-year residents will care for their panel of patients one to two half-days per week; second-year residents care for their panel of patients two to four sessions per week, and third-year residents three to five times per week.
+Residents are responsible for patients in whatever setting they present, whether office, home, nursing home, or tertiary care center.
 This orientation also extends to addressing unmet health care needs in our community, including coordination with schools, churches, and industry, and conducting innovative outreach to vulnerable populations.
 A strong emphasis is placed on the active management of patients within integrated service systems, especially as they apply to the needs of the undeserved.

 Maternal/child health and maternity care are vital pieces of the work that we do in Family Medicine.
 Our department is strongly committed to training family doctors who are well-prepared to continue this work upon graduation.